ues-io/uesio/docs/redux/README.md

 ```

 This conversion makes **data access** much more **efficient** in the reducers - and thereby also in the selectors -.
 As an example, deleting a record in the Redux store.

+Here, with no normalized data, it is expensive to remove a specific record, since we must iterate through the entire collection.

 ```
 const reducer = (state, action) => {